bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 Our component under test essentially runs some process to act on this input.
 It is that action that we wish to test.

+### Using Dependency Inversion to enable Stub usage

-Using [Dependency Inversion/Injection]([Dependency Inversion/Injection](https://github.com/bjssacademy/advanced-tdd/blob/main/chapter09/chapter09.md#dependency-inversion---decoupling-dependencies), we can design our component to be independent of the exact source of the input.
+Using [Dependency Inversion/Injection](https://github.com/bjssacademy/advanced-tdd/blob/main/chapter09/chapter09.md#dependency-inversion---decoupling-dependencies), we can design our component to be independent of the exact source of the input.
 This allows us to configure the component to use either the real source - say a database - or some other source specifically for testing.

 A **stub** simulates an input source.
 It conforms to the programming interface of the input source, and simulates it for the test.
 A stub database, for example, can simulate what a database would do if queried for some user information.